JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 #### Stop Doing

 1. Opening more and more a shallow tech stack. *12/24 <<<150+ yearly posts on this blog should be more than enough*
-2.
+2. Keeping 50+ tabs on chrome. *Not watching content on the phone and commet for summaries should help*.

 #### Start Doing

 1. Promoting what I do via youtube/jalcocertech.com/fossengineer. *Curated niche posts, expanding knowledge I already gained here*
-2. Share interesting animations as a code on reddit/twitter/whatever forums
+2. Share interesting animations as a code on reddit/twitter/whatever forums.
+Its not ycombinator, nor producthunt but its sth
 2. x30 youtube videos, more elaborated, probably without AI
-3.
+3. Go all-in to find new clients

+**Maybe's**

+Write an ebook?

 #### Discovery of the Years